Coopercoppers/PFN/README.md

 ## Pre-trained Models and Training Logs
-For each dataset, we provide:
-* Model checkpoint with best results on the dev set
-* Training log
-* Result file with loss, NER and RE results of every epoch

-With the right GPU device and configurations, your training results should be identical with figures in the result files.

 ### Download Links
 Due to limited space in google drive, 10-fold model checkpoints of ADE are not available to you.